slemonide/HelloVote/README.md

 the devices.

 ## Documentation
-Our API reference is available at [https://developer.rightmesh.io/api/](https://developer.rightmesh.io/api/)
+API reference is available at [https://developer.rightmesh.io/api/](https://developer.rightmesh.io/api/)

 A detailed step-by-step breakdown of how to get started can be found in our reference guide: [https://developer.rightmesh.io/reference/](https://developer.rightmesh.io/reference/)